Henriette Hauser

 Manet asked Henriette Hauser, a well-known grande cocotte, to pose for him.
 Henriette Hauser was kept by the Prince of Orange, and so was nicknamed ‘Citron’.
 Nana was a Parisian courtesan, and the novel by Zola is about her life.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Henriette Hauser" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Henriette Hauser" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools